avast/cactus/gpbv3/README.md

     .flatMap(_.asGpb[ExtensionsMessage])
 ```

-There is the `WrongAnyTypeFailure` error defined for a case when the programmer tries to parse the `Any` as different type than it's serialized inside.
+There is the `WrongAnyTypeFailure` error defined for a case when the programmer tries to parse the `Any`/`AnyValue` as different type than
+it's serialized inside.

 ## OneOf